kivra/developer.kivra.com/receipt/wiki/receipt-doc/prescription/prescription-schema-description.md

 ### Expedition

 As this part seems to differ a bit between different pharmacies we represent this part as an array of strings in the json specification.
+So pharmacies can add a list of texts to be shown in the prescription specification.

 Examples:
 ```json